 When amendments to procedures are made, they will be highlighted on the Contents page to draw your attention to where they are.
 The changes for each version will be listed at the top of the Quick Guide.

 If you do come across any errors or omissions when using the Manual, or if you become aware of a necessary revision to the Manual, please let us know by using the following email address:email@example.com

 A glossary of terms which have a technical significance or for which abbreviations may be used in the text, is provided in the Keywords Appendix – use the button at the left hand side of each chapter to access this resource.

-The development of the procedures is one of the core functions of the NSCB in its role to coordinate local work to safeguard and promote the welfare of children.
+The development of the procedures is one of the core functions of the NSCP in its role to coordinate local work to safeguard and promote the welfare of children.

-The NSCB promotes close working between agencies to facilitate early intervention in a supportive way to meet the needs of children and their families.
+The NSCP promotes close working between agencies to facilitate early intervention in a supportive way to meet the needs of children and their families.